hogehuga/epss-db/README.md

 - docker/
   - epss-db Dockerfile
 - init-script/
+  - epss-init.sh
+    - The first script to run when using EPSS.
+  - kev-init.sh
-  - Script to run for the first time.
+    - The first script to run when using KEV Catalog.
 - epss-data/
   - The contents differ depending on when the data was provided, so we save it separately in 1st/2nd/3rd directories.
   - Download EPSS .gz data.